Natural History Museum » One-Time Events

 National Mall Bird Walk

 Join us on Tuesdays for special family play dates with museum educators!
-Tuesday, May 27th, is all about exploring the colors, shapes, and textures of objects out in space!
-Families can learn about and make close observations of meteorites from our collection, explore different colors of planets, and create your own play telescope.
+On Tuesday, May 27, we invite you to join us in celebrating birds and birdwatching!
+Together through play and art-making, families will engage in different ways to observe and record their own observations of birds they see outside (or even inside) the museum.
 Come and join us for a fun time learning through play and exploration!
 The event is part of our drop-in program, Play Date at NMNH.
-Play Date at NMNH is a program designed for early learners (ages 0-5) and their caregivers and families.
-Activities are designed with early learners in mind, but all ages are welcome.
+Play Date at NMNH is a program designed for early learners (ages 0-5), their caregivers, and families.
 Location: This program is held in Q?rius, The Coralyn W. Whitney Science Education Center, on the Ground Floor of the museum.
 Please enter through the Constitution Avenue entrance.
 Q?rius is located on the right as you enter the museum.
-Accessibility: Access services such as American Sign Language interpretation, real-time captioning (CART), or audio-description are… Sponsor: Natural History Museum.
+Accessibility: Access services such as American Sign Language interpretation, real-time captioning (CART), or audio-description are available with advanced notice.
+However, accommodations may not be possible with… Sponsor: Natural History Museum.
 Venue: Natural History Museum.
 Event Location: Q?rius, The Coralyn W. Whitney Science Education Center (Ground Floor).
 Cost: Free.
 Categories: Kids & Families.
 Accessibility: Wheelchair accessible.
 Tuesday, May 27, 2025, 10:30 AM – 12:00 PM.

 World Ocean Day